Nottingham-CTU/REDCap-UI-Tweaker/README.md

 instrument headings and move the field annotations to a separate column.
 Once the simplified view is shown, a button to select the table is displayed to make it easier to copy the table e.g. for use in documentation.

+### External modules simplified view
+If enabled, a button will be added to the external modules page (on projects only) to show a simplified view.
+This will provide a simple table of the external modules and their settings.
+This simplified view can be enabled only for administrators, so that if there are any modules with sensitive settings these are not made available to regular users.
+Once the simplified view is shown, a button to select the table is displayed to make it easier to copy the table e.g. for use in documentation.

 ### Data quality rules simplified view
 If enabled, a button will be added to the data quality rules page to show a simplified view.
 This